akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 in the mailbox will be dropped.
 To support graceful passivation without losing such messages the entity actor can send `ClusterSharding.Passivate` to to the
 @scala[`ActorRef[ShardCommand]`]@java[`ActorRef<ShardCommand>`] that was passed in to the factory method when creating the entity.
-The specified `handOffStopMessage` message will be sent back to the entity, which is then supposed to stop itself.
+The specified `stopMessage` message will be sent back to the entity, which is then supposed to stop itself.
 Incoming messages will be buffered by the `Shard` between reception of `Passivate` and termination of the entity.
 Such buffered messages are thereafter delivered to a new incarnation of the entity.